-As the CCU was a "Portacabin" there was no access for people with disabilities or limited mobility.
-This created some security difficulties for disabled custodies who were being accommodated in witness rooms next to public areas within the court building.
+As the CCU was located in an old building there was no access for people with disabilities or for those of limited mobility to pass from the CCU into the court itself.
+This created some difficulties with disabled custodies who had to be accommodated in witness rooms next to public areas within the court building.

-Inspectors found the CCU to be a clean and well-maintained facility, with motivated staff led by a strong, knowledgeable manager.
+Inspectors found the CCU to be a generally clean and well-maintained facility with motivated staff, led by a strong, knowledgeable manager.